Automattic/jetpack/readme.txt

 * Add deprecated PHP file back, to avoid generating Fatal Errors on sites with aggressive caching. #5098
 * Make sure concatenated CSS is generated for RTL languages. #5095
 * To improve sync performance, add snapTW to the list of post meta data that won't be synchronized for each post.
 That meta data can be 45mb+ per post. #5092
+* Admin Page: make sure all translated strings are encoded properly. #5101

 = 4.3 =